cosmos/sdk-tutorials/scavenge/tutorial/06-messages.md

 - `Solution` - This is the plain text version of the solution.

 This message also fulfils the `sdk.Msg` interface.

+Especially look into the `ValidateBasic` function.
+It validates if all the necessary inputs are made to reveal a solution and creates the sha256 hash out of the submitted solution.

 ## Codec